 There’s no hiding how much Australian’s love the water.
 It has become part of our culture.
 This is why learning to swim in Australia is so important.

-Here are just a few reasons why learning to swim can change your life.
+Here are just a few reasons why learning to swim is important and how your life can be changed when you know how to swim.

 Royal Lifesaving Australia has released its annual national drowning report.

-This may come as a surprise for some but the leading location for these drownings was inland waterways, with rivers, streams, and creeks accounting for 23% of deaths last year.
+This may come as a surprise for some but the leading locations for these drownings was rivers and creeks 21%, Ocean 20% and the beach 18%.

 Drowning deaths of children aged 0-4 years increased by 32% from the previous year, with most toddlers drowning in their backyard swimming pool.
-At Just Swimming, we understand the importance of infant water safety and now offer free swimming lessons for infants between 4-6 months.
+At Just Swimming, we understand the importance of swimming lessons and most importantly infant water safety and now offer free swimming lessons for infants between 4-6 months.

 Royal Lifesaving Australia’s Keep Watch Program encourages the following four actions for safer swimming this Summer: